 You’ve probably heard of WooCommerce (mentioned at #11).
 WP EasyCart is like a lighter yet still feature-rich version of it, allowing all the customization you need while not being overwhelming.

-- There’s a free version and a 14-day trial on the pro version
+- There are a free version and a 14-day trial on the pro version

 - Excellent payment gateway selection